What to do if you lose your phone with the Google Authenticator app

 First, you need to make sure that the Google Authenticator app on your lost phone is not being exploited by anyone.

 If your lost phone is Android, you can use it Google Phone Locator.
 This will help you find, lock or wipe your phone remotely.
-You can temporarily lock it or completely delete any that are stored in it.
+You can temporarily lock it or completely erase any data stored on it.

 But your phone must be activated to be locked or deleted.
 So make sure to lock your phone as soon as you realize it's lost or turn it off completely if you're sure you won't be able to recover it.